A canonical realization of the alt $\nu$-associahedron: Introduction

 The $\nu$-Tamari lattice turned out to have a very rich underlying geometric structure.
 Its Hasse diagram can be realized as the edge graph of a polytopal complex called the $\nu$-associahedron~\cite{ceballos_geometry_2019}.
 In this paper, we present the first known geometric realizations of the alt $\nu$-Tamari lattice as the edge graph of a polytopal complex that we call the alt $\nu$-associahedron.
 Our approach generalizes the results in~\cite{ceballos_geometry_2019}, and is based on techniques from tropical geometry.

 One of our main results is the following generalization of~\cite[Theorem~1.1]{ceballos_geometry_2019} for alt $\nu$-Tamari lattices.
 We refer to later sections for explanation on the terminology. \Cref{fig_nuTamari_nDyck_ENEENN,fig_alt_nu_tamari_ENEENN_delta_one} illustrate two examples, where the vertices are labelled by $\nu$-Dyck paths (see~\Cref{sec_altnuTamari}).
+Further 3D examples are presented in~\Cref{sec_3D_examples}.

 \begin{theorem}[{Theorem~\ref{thm_noncrossing_triangulation}, Corollary~\ref{cor_fine_mixed_subdivision}, and Definition~\ref{def_U_associhedron}/Theorem~\ref{def_thm_U_associahedron}}] Let $\nu$ be a lattice path from $(0,0)$ to (a,b), and $\delta$ be an increment vector with respect to $\nu$.
 The Hasse diagram of the alt $\nu$-Tamari lattice $\altTam{\nu}{\delta}$ can be realized geometrically as: \begin{enumerate} \item the dual of a regular triangulation of a subpolytope of the product of two simplices $\Delta_a\times \Delta_b$; \item the dual of a coherent fine mixed subdivision of a generalized permutahedron (in $\mathbb R^a$ and in~$\mathbb R^b$); \item the edge graph of a polyhedral complex induced by an arrangement of tropical hyperplanes (in $\mathbb{TP}^a \cong \mathbb{R}^a$ and in $\mathbb{TP}^b \cong \mathbb{R}^b$). \end{enumerate} \end{theorem}